16 Free Things To Do in Cape Town

 Bo Kaap is an iconic and colourful working class neighbourhood in Cape Town.

-It was originally built for tradesmen and liberated slaves and remains very much a working class neighbourhood, although gentrification is a big threat to the area nowadays.
+It was originally built for tradesmen and liberated slaves and is still very much a working class neighbourhood.
+Having said that, gentrification is a big threat nowadays.

-The area is perhaps most famous for its brightly painted houses, and there are several theories as to why this came about.
+The area is most famous for its brightly painted houses.
+There are several theories as to why this came about.
+My guide said that the most likely reason is it helped customers to find businesses, but no-one knows for sure.

-Free walking tours of Bo Kaap depart from Church Square on Parliament Street daily at 2 pm and 4:20 pm.
+Free walking tours of Bo Kaap depart from Church Square daily at 2 pm and 4:20 pm.
 We really enjoyed the tour that we did, and afterwards we hung around the area and continued to explore by ourselves.

 As is always the case with free tours, it’s customary to tip your guide at the end, but this is totally voluntary.
-The guideline is R50-R100, but I really didn’t feel pressured into tipping.
+The guideline is R50-R100, but I didn’t feel pressured into tipping.
 And I was happy to do it, because the tour was so great!
+My former housemate, Marianne, now regularly guides these tours so if she’s your guide, please give her my love (and tip her handsomely, she’s the best!)

 8) Watch the sunset at Kloof Corner

-The trailhead is a green gate marked “Kloof Corner” and there’s a free car park just around the corner.
+The trailhead is a green gate marked “Kloof Corner” and there’s plenty of free parking nearby.
 It takes about 20 minutes to get to the top, and I recommend heading up an hour or so before sunset so that you get plenty of time to enjoy the beautiful views.

 9) Walk on the prom

-There’s nothing like a walk on the Sea Point promenade to clear your head at the end of a long day.
+There’s nothing like a walk on the Sea Point promenade to enjoy the positive energy and natural beauty of Cape Town.

-The prom starts in Mouille Point, near the Waterfront, and stretches all the way to Saunders Rockpool at the end of Sea Point.
-You get to walk right next to the ocean and feel the cool breeze on your face, and it’s super safe to stroll around here.
+The prom starts in Mouille Point and stretches all the way to Saunders Rockpool, which is at the other end of Sea Point.
+You get to walk right next to the ocean and feel the cool breeze on your face, and it’s a very safe place to walk.
+There are always tons of people around during the day and I often take a sunset stroll.

 10) Enjoy First Thursday